fibi5/fibi5/README.md

 ## Student at the University of Houston | Break Through Tech Fellow
 Hi, I’m Fida!

-I’m a rising junior at the University of Houston, majoring in Computer Science with a minor in Mathematics.
+I’m a Senior at the University of Houston, majoring in Computer Science with a minor in Mathematics.
 I have a passion for problem solving and a fascination with Machine Learning.
 Currently, I'm strengthening my leadership skills and machine learning fundamentals through the Break Through Tech AI program.
 ## LinkedIn
 - www.linkedin.com/in/fidabibimerchant